slayersoft/MineNinja/README.md

 Case - The STL files for the MineNinja Case and Lid

-Image file for BeagleBone Black: mineninjaBBB.img.xz  Note there's a small issue with this image, please ssh to the board and drop/add the anubis database in mysql to fix.
+Image file for BeagleBone Black: Get the IMG binary relase from http://release.mineninja.com

 Please see the wiki for flashing instructions.